 Once an emergency referral has been made, many local authorities will need their specific referral form to be completed within 24 hours of the initial contact.
-Please speak to the safeguarding leads for instructions on how to do this or if at the weekend, ensure that you Google the LA website to find out how to do this.
+Please speak to the safeguarding leads for instructions on how to do this or if at the weekend, ensure that you google the local authority website to find out how to do this.